vscode-perl/vscode-perl/README.md

 # Perl::Tidy

-Install `Perl::Tidy` and make sure it's avaliable on your `PATH` or specify it's location in the `perl.perltidy` setting.
+Install `Perl::Tidy` and make sure it's available on your `PATH` or specify it's location in the `perl.perltidy` setting.
 If you are using docker you can specify in the setting `perl.perltidyContainer` the name of a container in which you have installed `Perl::Tidy`.